-You will see from the information on this site under education if you have a disability that creates considerable needs and you are aged under 25, and in further education you are likely to qualify for an Educational Health Care Plan which will pay for your support needs and your course.
-If you are doing a higher education course at a university or college level 4 or above you are likely to qualify for Disabled Student Allowance.
-There are however some charities that will help with any costs that are not covered or for those who do not have this funding.
+You will see from the information on this site under education that if you have a disability that creates considerable needs and you are aged under 25, and in Further Education, you are likely to qualify for an Educational Health Care Plan which will pay for your support needs and your course.
+If you are doing a Higher Education course at a university or college at Level 4 or above, you are likely to qualify for Disabled Student Allowance.
+There are, however, some charities that will help with any costs that are not covered or for those who do not have this funding.

-One option is the Snowdon Trust https://www.snowdontrust.org/ who will fund further education, vocational education or higher education costs related to a person's disability (physical or sensory disability).
-They have a long history since 1981 and grants (that do not have to be paid back) can fund help like sign language interpreters, other vital human support, specialist equipment or additional accommodation costs like for a carer.
+One option is the Snowdon Trust. https://www.snowdontrust.org/.
+Who will fund Further Education, Vocational Education or Higher Education costs related to a person's disability (physical or sensory).
+They have a long history since 1981 and grants (that do not have to be paid back) can fund help, like sign language interpreters, other vital human support, specialist equipment or additional accommodation costs such as a Carer.

-Trefoil provide personal development grants to help independence and or general development, they are awarded to individuals with physical needs or psycho/social needs who are under 25 years old and also can provide funding to organisations for these reasons. http://www.trefoil.org.uk/applications/personal-development-grants/
+Trefoil provide personal development grants to help independence and/or general development.
+They are awarded to individuals with physical needs or psycho/social needs who are under 25 years old and also can provide funding to organisations for these reasons. http://www.trefoil.org.uk/applications/personal-development-grants/

-The Matthew Trust a small registered charity offering small grants to those who have tried all other means to get funding and have mental health problems the fund of anywhere from £50-250 can pay for any stated need like education and applications are typically made by a key worker/health professional http://www.matthewtrust.org/master.htm
+The Matthew Trust is a small registered Charity offering small grants to those who have tried all other means to get funding and have mental health problems.
+A fund of anywhere from £50-£250 can pay for any stated need, like education and applications and are typically made by a key worker/health professional. http://www.matthewtrust.org/master.htm

-Kidney Care UKprovide financial support in the form of personal grants that can pay for many items like equipment, travel costs but also higher/further/training qualifications or technology to help this available to both dialysis and transplant patients https://www.kidneycareuk.org/get-support/financial-support/
+Kidney Care UKprovide financial support in the form of personal grants that can pay for many items, like equipment, travel costs but also Higher/Further training qualifications or technology to help.
+This is available to both dialysis and transplant patients. https://www.kidneycareuk.org/get-support/financial-support/

-MS Health and Wellbeing Grant will fund items to improve wellbeing for those with MS like computing equipment, holidays, home adaptions, scooters and more https://www.mssociety.org.uk/care-and-support/financial-help/apply-for-an-ms-society-grant/health-and-wellbeing-grants
+MS Health and Wellbeing Grant will fund items to improve wellbeing for those with MS such as computing equipment, holidays, home adaptions, scooters and more. https://www.mssociety.org.uk/care-and-support/financial-help/apply-for-an-ms-society-grant/health-and-wellbeing-grants

-Croh's and Colitis UK education and vocational funding for those with the condition https://www.crohnsandcolitis.org.uk/support/grants-scheme#Young person's grants
+Crohn's and Colitis UK Education and Vocational Funding, for those with the condition. https://www.crohnsandcolitis.org.uk/support/grants-scheme#Young person's grants

-Joseph Levy Education fund for those with Cystic Fibrosis to pay for further education, vocational training or high education http://www.jlef.org.uk
+Joseph Levy Education Fund, for those with Cystic Fibrosis to pay for further education, VocationalTraining or Higher Education. http://www.jlef.org.uk

-Student Health Association helps those on higher education courses with disabilities fund extra costs once Disabled Students Allowance has been tried funds are for up to £500 https://www.studenthealthassociation.co.uk/bursaries/
+Student Health Association helps those on Higher Education courses with disabilities to fund extra costs once Disabled Students Allowance has been tried.
+Funds are for up to £500. https://www.studenthealthassociation.co.uk/bursaries/

-Laurence Atwell grant gives funds young people those families are on a very low income or benefits and they have few or no qualifications and want to train for a profession/trade.
+Laurence Atwell Grant gives funds to young people whose families are on a very low income or benefits and they have few or no qualifications and want to train for a profession/trade.
 Those with mental health or disability have been known to be a priority.
 They fund Level, 1-Level 3. https://www.skinners.org.uk/grants-and-trusts/atwell/individuals/

-Helena Kennedy Foundation help disadvantage students through further or higher education, focused on financial hardship other criteria are issues like serve health issues, emotional issues, mental health issues, physical disability.
-Colleges can make an application for up to 5 students per year p to £2250 per student. https://www.hkf.org.uk/hkf-awards/bursary-scheme-1
+Helena Kennedy Foundation help disadvantage students through Further or Higher Education, focused on financial hardship.
+Other criteria are issues like severe health issues, emotional issues, mental health issues, physical disability.
+Colleges can make an application for up to five students per year up to £2,250 per student. https://www.hkf.org.uk/hkf-awards/bursary-scheme-1

-16-19 Bursary fund for those aged 16-19 and claim ESA and PIP OR are care leavers or are on universal credit or income support.
-It s a fund of up to £1,200 https://www.gov.uk/1619-bursary-fund/eligibility
+16-19 Bursary Fund for those aged 16-19 and claim ESA and PIP who are care leavers or who are on Universal Credit or Income Support.
+It is a fund of up to £1,200. https://www.gov.uk/1619-bursary-fund/eligibility